 Favorite Feature #3: Function

 Let's get serious here.
-A house can be flashy and neat, and bask in the sun rays all it wants, but if it doesnt work then it's useless.
+A house can be flashy and neat, and bask in the sun rays all it wants, but if it doesn't work then it's useless.
 What does it mean for a plan to work?
 It means it fits your lifestyle, both private and public, and allows you the stability and flexibility you want from your home, your respite.
 The open kitchen/dining/living area is perfect for both formal and informal gatherings including both lazy Saturday mornings and chic Friday night parties.
 The secluded bedrooms offer privacy.
 Keeping one on the main floor gives the option to house guests without showing them your private sector.
 The house is effectively set up in zones to give order and stability, but kept open and lofty for flexibility and multi-purpose.
 Isn't that what we demand of our homes every day?
 That's a pretty tall order for something a little more boring and a little more regular.
-The 1978 was born for this (or will be born when you build it).
+This home was born for this (or will be born when you build it).

 Favorite #4: Package Deal

-Every now and then I have to sit in long business meetings where we talk about productivity and optimization, etc. Im good at paying attention (most of the time) but the majority of what we talk about is what we already know, a lot of which is intuitive by now.
+Every now and then I have to sit in long business meetings where we talk about productivity and optimization, etc. I'm good at paying attention (most of the time) but the majority of what we talk about is what we already know, a lot of which is intuitive by now.
 However, there is an awesome principle that applies to great architecture, as well as many facets of life, and that is synergy.
 Synergy is the idea that the result is greater than the sum of its parts.
-In architecture, as in the 1978, that means that when you add up Big Green, and Retro-Modern, and Function, and interweave them the way this designer has done, then the package deal is greater than simply summing up the benefits.
+In architecture, as in Plan #116-1100, that means that when you add up Big Green, and Retro-Modern, and Function, and interweave them the way this designer has done, then the package deal is greater than simply summing up the benefits.
 Having a sleek, functional, and green home all together is like having your cake and eating it too.
-Cake is good, and eating is good, but eating cake is another thing all together.
+Cake is good, and eating is good, but eating cake is another thing altogether.
 Remember that as you search through our vast and expansive collection of house plans.
 Switch sleek with whatever you want (i.e. traditional, craftsman, southern, prairie, etc) and the equation is the same.